-Under the subject “lessons suggested by the fire,” the report emphasizes the fact that “open stairways cause the fire to spread.”
-And it recommends: "enclosure of all stairways in this occupancy of the building."
+Under the subject "lessons suggested by the fire," the report emphasizes that "open stairways cause the fire to spread."
+And it recommends: "enclosure of all stairways in this building occupancy."

 The total number of fire department equipment of all types employed at the fire is given as follows: 33 engines (pumpers); 8 trucks (ladder units); 10 squads; 2 pressure wagons (Hand Pump. trucks); 2 water towers; 2 ambulances and 2 light wagons (searchlights).

 Discussing fire preventive measures in hotels notably, Fire Commissioner Frank B. Quayle of New York, speaking before the Eastern Association of Fire Chiefs, advocated cooperation between hotel management and fire departments and prompt transmitting of alarms when a fire is discovered.
 Smoke and panic were the most general causes of loss of life at such fires, he said, and he recommended the organization of hotel staff for systematic inspection of possible fire hazards and for the supervision of guests in case of an alarm for fire.